Expenditure on mental health services

 was spent on state and territory mental health services in 2021–22.

 Please note throughout this section all health expenditure (unless otherwise specified) utilises constant prices, also referred to as ‘in real terms’.
-Constant price estimates are derived by adjusting the current price to remove the effects of inflation and allows for spending in different years to be compared and for changes in spending to reflect changes in the volume of health goods and services.
+Constant price estimates are derived by adjusting the current price to remove the effects of inflation and allow for spending in different years to be compared and for changes in spending to reflect changes in the volume of health goods and services.

-Please note that Australian Capital Territory data for 2021–22 was not available at the time of publication.
+Please note that Australian Capital Territory non-Commonwealth data for 2021–22 was not available at the time of publication.
 Updated data for ACT will be published when available.
 National total calculations for State and Territory jurisdictional (non-Commonwealth data) for 2021–22 do not include ACT data.
 Caution should be exercised when conducting time series analyses.

 Summary

-This section reviews the available information on recurrent expenditure (running costs) health expenditure (what was spent) and health funding (funding provided and who provided the funds) for mental health-related services in Australia.
+This section reviews the available information on recurrent expenditure (running costs), health expenditure (what was spent), and health funding (funding provided and who provided the funds) for mental health-related services in Australia.
 These are distinct but related concepts essential to understanding the financial management of the health system.

-During 2021–22, national recurrent spending on mental health-related services was estimated to be almost $12.2 billion; an annual average increase of 3% since 2017–18, in real terms (i.e., adjusted for inflation).
-Overall, national spending increased from $439 per person in 2017–18 to $472 per person during 2021–22; an average annual increase of 2%, in real terms.
+This section also summarises data for national expenditure by either the Australian Government or aggregate totals of Australian Government and state and territory governments.
+During 2021–22, national recurrent spending on mental health-related services was estimated to be almost $12.2 billion, an annual average increase of 3% since 2017–18 in real terms (adjusted for inflation).
+Overall, national spending increased from $439 per capita in 2017–18 to $472 per capita during 2021–22, an average annual increase of 2% in real terms.

-In 2021–22 state and territory governments spent 60% ($7.3 billion), the Australian Government 35% ($4.3 billion), and private health insurance funds and other third-party insurers 5% ($0.6 billion) of recurrent expenditure.
+In 2021–22, state and territory governments spent 60% ($7.3 billion), the Australian Government 35% ($4.3 billion), and private health insurance funds and other third-party insurers 5% ($0.6 billion) of recurrent expenditure.

-Australian Government spending increased by an average annual rate of 4% between 2017–18 and 2021–22, state and territory government spending increased by an average annual rate of 3%, in real terms.
 Data on expenditure and funding, calculated in both current and constant prices, are derived from a variety of sources, as outlined in the data source section.

 Spotlight data

-Overview of mental health expenditure, 2016–17 to 2021–22
+Overview of mental health expenditure, 2017–18 to most recent year of data

 Note: